SEIfeoluwa/u4_lesson_vue_APIs/README.md

 and more...

-We'll include a full list with each hooks description in the [Resources](#Resources) section down below.
+We'll include a full list with each hook's description in the [Resources](#Resources) section down below.

-Each method has it's own responsibility in a components lifecycle.
-Today we'll be using `mounted` to trigger our API calls.
+Each method has it's own responsibility in a component's lifecycle.
+Today, we'll be using `mounted` to trigger our API calls.

 ### Mounted

-`mounted` is a hook that is triggered when a component get's loaded onto the DOM tree.
+`mounted` is a hook that is triggered when a component gets loaded onto the DOM tree.
 This is one of the hooks that runs right when our component loads, which makes it a great candidate to trigger an API call.

 ## Scaffolding Our Project